chloevanct/RepoRelay/README.md

 # Group 3 - Innovators

+## Project Executive Summary

+Repo Relay is a web app that connects developers looking to collaborate on unfinished coding projects.
+It provides a platform for users to publish, find, and contribute to projects, enhancing their technical skills, expanding their portfolios, and fostering a collaborative coding community.

 ## Team Members

 - Nariman Muldashev: I am 2nd year BCS student with a prior background in consulting and finance.
 Currently completing a co-op at a Vancouver based fintech startup.